acdh-oeaw/sola/content/posts/en/from-sun-day-to-the-lord-s-day.md

 ---
-title: Publication: From Sun-Day to the Lord’s Day
+title: From Sun-Day to the Lord’s Day
+shortTitle: "Publication: From Sun-Day to the Lord’s Day"
 date: 2022-12-07T10:44:24.038Z
 abstract: Forthcoming publication with contributions of the international conference "From Sun-Day to the Day of the Lord", Vienna 2019/10/10–12